It Had to Be You (2000 film): Plot

 Charlie Hudson and Anna Penn are staying at The Plaza in Manhattan as their respective fiancés Claire and David are in Europe for work and they are left to start wedding preparations.
 They coincidentally meet at the reception and then again in the elevator.

 Charlie invites his good friend Henry Taylor to dinner in the hotel's restaurant.
 Anna comes in, and their eyes meet.
 Henry notices, and teases Charlie.
 Again, Charlie and Anna share the elevator, and she makes a weak attempt at small talk.
 That night, as she falls asleep in the tub, her overflowing water seeps onto Charlie's bed below, so he goes upstairs with maintenance.

 The next morning, Charlie and Anna meet again in a wedding shop while registering gifts.
 They end up registering side by side.
 Separating to get their bridal party gifts, they couldn't help but notice the salespeople's negative views of marriage.

 Charlie invites Anna to dinner, and they get further acquainted.
 She reveals that she teaches fourth grade, and he explains that he'd quit the police force six months ago, as he wasn't able to prevent a child from committing suicide.
 Meanwhile, Henry meets Anna's maid of honor Tracey in a bar, and they hit it off.
 Although he's full of pick-up lines, at closing time, he walks her home without pressuring her.

-Checking out possible wedding bands is the next day's project, and of course the bands are abysmal.
+Checking out possible wedding bands is the next day's project, and they find the bands are abysmal.
 They come across an old contact of Charlie's who's gone a bit loopy after his divorce, then pop in to briefly visit the priest officiating his wedding.
 He spooks Anna, who heads off for lunch with her mother.